 Boulder Oral Surgery accepts many insurance options and payment plans.
 Visit our Financial & Insurance Options page to learn more.

 Boulder Oral Surgery works with many insurance plans and accepts different forms of payment to ensure their patients can receive their services at a cost that is reasonable.
 To determine the most accurate estimate of your treatment, please contact our office in Boulder or Longmont for a consultation.

 You can learn more about wisdom teeth removal by contacting our practice in Boulder or Longmont, CO.
-Dr. Nedbalski is a board-certified oral surgeon who specializes in the safe administration of anesthesia and sedation as well as wisdom teeth removal procedures.
+Dr. Nedbalski and Dr. Chai are board-certified oral surgeons who specialize in the safe administration of anesthesia and sedation as well as wisdom teeth removal procedures.

 If discomfort, redness, or swelling is present behind your back molars, or if you experience an unpleasant taste in the mouth, your wisdom teeth may be impacted or infected.
 If you experience any of these symptoms, we encourage you to call your dentist.

-Dr. Nedbalski makes every effort to ensure his patients are comfortable throughout treatment.
+Dr. Nedbalski and Dr. Chai make every effort to ensure their patients are comfortable throughout treatment.
 Your options for anesthesia will be discussed during your consultation appointment.
 Post-operative discomfort may be managed with over-the-counter or prescription medication.

 The type of anesthesia, insurance coverage, and depth of impaction will all factor into the final cost of your wisdom teeth removal procedure.
 When you come to Boulder Oral Surgery for wisdom teeth removal, you will receive an estimate of your cost of treatment after your consultation appointment.

 In general, most people do not have the extra space for four more molars in the mouth.
 Your dentist will be able to monitor your wisdom teeth as they develop using X-rays or other diagnostic scans, and they can refer you to an oral surgeon when it is time for them to be removed.